Home » English Grammar » Past Perfect Continuous Tense, Examples, Formula,...

 Past Perfect Tense Past Perfect Continuous Tense

 The past perfect tense describes a past action that has already ended when another past action occurred.
-The past perfect continuous tense describes a past action that started in the past and continued after another action or time in the past.
+This tense describes a past action that started in the past and continued after another action or time in the past.

 For Example:- She had worked in the school.
 For example:- She had been working in the school for eight years